 In 2002, incoming Chief of Army Reserve, LTG James Helmly complemented Lackey's performance as Command Sergeant Major and proposed to extend his term.
 However, Lackey felt obligated to return to his civilian job.
 In May 2000, he applied for and earned selection to the position of Postmaster at Fort Knox.
 The Postal Service then filled the slot on a temporary basis while awaiting his return.
-Grateful for this and arrangement not wanting place to additional demands on the benevolence of the Postal declined Service, Helmly's offer.
+Grateful for this and arrangement not wanting place to additional demands on the benevolence of the Postal declined Service, he Helmly's offer.
 After assisting with the selection and orientation of his replacement, CSM Michele S. Jones, Lackey stepped down on October 25, 2002.
 In January 2003, he retired from the Army Reserve with more than 32 years of service.

-CSM Lackey at his retirement ceremony, October 25, 2002, with daughter Jennifer Rae Lackey and son William Greg Lackey the postmaster in Bowling Green Kentucky retired.
+CSM Lackey at his retirement ceremony, October 25, 2002, with daughter Jennifer Rae Lackey and son William Greg Lackey

+In his return to civilian life, Lackey once again benefitted from the goodwill of the U.S. Postal Service.
+He initially returned to Fort Knox Kentucky for his assignment as postmaster.
+Five months later, however, 132 the postmaster in Bowling Green Kentucky retired.
 She had held on to her post long enough for Lackey to qualify as an applicant and earn consideration for the position in his hometown.
 He served at that post office until 2008, when he retired and closed out thirty years of service.